mcyork/ns1-proofpoint/readme.md

 Enter the path to the file containing the list of zones: zones.txt
 ```

-4. The script will process each zone, list the current values of the `_dmarc` and `_proofpoint-verification` records, and show the proposed changes.
+4. The script will process each zone, list the current values of the specified records, and show the proposed changes.
 You will be prompted to confirm the changes for each zone:

 ```
 Processing zone: example.com